Henry Irving: Death

-Another witness at the play, Bram Stoker (known for being the author of Dracula), told reporters later that "We chatted for awhile after the play, and I left him, although not notably strong, not in any way cast down and not more exhausted than had been usual for some time.
+Another witness at the play, Bram Stoker told reporters later that "We chatted for awhile after the play, and I left him, although not notably strong, not in any way cast down and not more exhausted than had been usual for some time.
 A little more than three-quarters of an hour afterward I was sent for by the man who attended Sir Henry from the theatre, who told me that he had fainted or collapsed on entering the Midland Hotel.
 Hurrying down, I found Sir Henry lying in the passage— dead."
-Stoker added, "Had he died on the stage, as might have happened, it would have given shock and bitter memory to many tender hearts."
+Stoker added, "Had he died on the stage, as might have happened, it would have given the shock and bitter memory to many tender hearts."
 Guthrie's confusion may have come from the fact that the character Becket's last words in the play are "O Lord, into thy hands," but, as a correspondent noted, "Then the curtain falls, and within a very short time, having just reached his hotel, the great actor breathed his last."

 The chair that he was sitting in before he died is now at the Garrick Club.
-He was cremated and his ashes buried in Westminster Abbey, thereby becoming the first person ever to be cremated prior to interment at Westminster.
+He was cremated and his ashes buried in Westminster Abbey, thereby becoming the first person to be cremated before interment at Westminster.

 There is a statue of him near the National Portrait Gallery in London.
 That statue, as well as the influence of Irving himself, plays an important part in the Robertson Davies novel World of Wonders.
 The Irving Memorial Garden was opened on 19 July 1951 by Laurence Olivier.

 Legacy

 Both on and off the stage, Irving always maintained a high ideal of his profession, and in 1895 he received a knighthood (first offered in 1883), the first ever accorded an actor.
 He was also the recipient of honorary degrees from the universities of Dublin (LL.D 1892), Cambridge (Litt.D 1898), and Glasgow (LL.D 1899).
 He also received the Komthur Cross, 2nd class, of the Saxe-Ernestine House Order of Saxe-Coburg-Gotha and Saxe-Meiningen.

 His acting divided critics; opinions differed as to the extent to which his mannerisms of voice and deportment interfered with or assisted the expression of his ideas.

-Irving's idiosyncratic style of acting and its effect on amateur players was mildly satirised in The Diary of a Nobody.
-Mr Pooter's son brings Mr Burwin-Fosselton of the Holloway Comedians to supper, a young man who entirely monopolised the conversation, and:
+Irving's idiosyncratic style of acting and its effect on amateur players were mildly satirised in The Diary of a Nobody.
+Mr. Pooter's son brings Mr. Burwin-Fosselton of the Holloway Comedians to supper, a young man who entirely monopolised the conversation, and:

 "...who not only looked rather like Mr Irving but seemed to imagine he was the celebrated actor... he began doing the Irving business all through supper.
 He sank so low down in his chair that his chin was almost on a level with the table, and twice he kicked Carrie under the table, upset his wine, and flashed a knife uncomfortably near Gowing's face."